MBtech/white-paper/book-ratings.md

 ## My Book Ratings

 Here's a bunch of books that I have read (listened to) and my ratings for them.
 Maybe it could help you select a new book to read.
 Most of them have been audiobooks unless I explicitly mention it and they are not CS books generally.
+A rating of 5 means an average book, it doesn't mean that the book was bad.
+Just that it was nothing special or intriguing.

+## Up Next:
+1. Chaos Monkeys (by Antonio Garcia Martinez)

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
 2. This Book will Blow your Mind (by New Scientist)
-3. The Long War (by Terry Pratchett and Stephen Baxter)
+3. The Long War (by Terry Pratchett and Stephen Baxter): 6.5/10

 ## Completed:
 1. 1984 (by George Orwell): 9/10